 Bringing (or possibly borrowing) a tent rather than sleeping in a cabin is a great option, allowing for a closer connection to the forest, better air, and more privacy.
 If you'd like to tent, let us know via your online account.
-If you want to tent but can't bring one, we may have a loaner.
+If you want to tent but can't bring your own, we probably have a loaner.
+(Our loaners are mostly cozy little one-person pods.
+They're officially 2-person REI tents, but it's hard to imagine 2 people being comfortable in them.
+We definitely assign them to one camper only.)
+Tents are usually set up in a row at the edge of the field, so tenters are close to each other.
+If you'd prefer a more private spot, that might be an option-talk with staff and we'll try to help you find a place to your liking.